 Mobile Number Portability (MNP) is a service through which customers can switch from one operator to another, keeping their original mobile number.
 Customers can easily select the network of their choice and don’t have to panic about losing their mobile number.

-Like for example, if you have a mobile number 9801****** (which is a Ncell number) and you want to switch to Nepal Telecom number, then you can do it by requesting MNP with Ntc, keeping the same number.
-As most people do not change the operator due to this reason, this service is termed as an important tool for increasing competition in the telecom market.
+For instance, if you have a mobile number 9801****** (which is a Ncell number) and you want to switch to a Nepal Telecom number, then you can do it by requesting MNP with Ntc, keeping the same number.
+As most people do not change the operator due to this reason, this service is termed an important tool for increasing competition in the telecom market.
 They call the process to port out the number from one operator to another.
 It is also thought of as a tool to enhance innovation and different services for customers.
 This regulatory approach is used by most international regulatory bodies worldwide.

 MNP is very common around the world.
-It is already available in over 100 countries already.
-The data has it that over 40% of mobile numbers in those countries have been ported.
+As known, over 40% of mobile numbers in those countries have been ported.

 As per the draft, a mobile phone user in Nepal will be able to switch to a different carrier network without changing the mobile number.

 NTA will implement MNP in Nepal through a third-party service provider.
 The responsible party will maintain and implement the service through “Number Portability House”.
 The authority will soon call for a bid from interested firms to operate the number portability service in Nepal.